Sustainability Value Reporting, PLLC

 Lawrence Heim, Founder

-Lawrence Heim has worked in sustainability and environmental management for 40 years.
-He began his career at the height of environmental regulatory development, working across a range of disciplines and regulatory areas.
-His main areas of practice were hazardous waste compliance management, permitting and multi-media compliance auditing.
+Lawrence begin his career at the height of environmental regulatory development, working across a range of disciplines and regulatory areas - eventually focusing on waste management and environmental auditing.

 He later joined Marsh USA and helped create the Global Environmental Risk Consulting Practice, shifting his focus from compliance to a broader vision of environmental impacts to business value and risk management, working with clients to reduce their environmental risk profile by adapting traditional risk management processes and tools.

-Lawrence is the author of Killing Sustainability (2018, 2022) and is a former Board Member of ASSET, the anti-slavery organization founded by award-winning actress and former UN Goodwill Ambassador Julia Ormond.
+Lawrence is the author of Killing Sustainability (2018, 2022) and a former Board Member of ASSET, the anti-slavery organization founded by award-winning actress and former UN Goodwill Ambassador Julia Ormond.

 Contact Us